Lent at Atonement

 What spiritual practice will you take on?
 From what food or drink or behavior will you abstain?
 In what way will you provide for those in need?

 Lent is a deeply rewarding time of spiritual renewal that makes the joyful celebration of Our Lord's resurrection at Easter all the more meaningful.
 It is my prayer that each of us will prayerfully consider these three pillars of Lent and intentionally engage each of them in some way.
-I’ve provided a list of ideas, suggestions, and resources for your consideration below.
+I’ve provided a list of ideas, suggestions, and resources for your consideration here

 God’s peace,